julia-wrobel/202109_spatialMultiplex/README.md

 * `notes/` will contain meeting notes, ideas, and lists of references
 * `data/` will either be a symbolic link to an external data directory, or a subdirectory
-* `source/` will contain bare scripts (typically containing functions sourced by the full analysis files)
+* `source/` will contain bare scripts (like wrapper functions for different multiplex imaging platforms)